seanpmaxwell/overnight/README.md

 and the file-path `OVERNIGHT_LOGGER_FILEPATH`.
 The mode has 3 settings `console`, `file`, and `off`.
 _logger_ has an export `LoggerModes` which is an enum that provides all the modes if you want to use them in code.
 If you do not set the mode, _logger_ will default to using `CONSOLE`.
-I would recommend using `console` for local development, `file` for remote development, and `off` for production.<br>
+I would recommend using `console` for local development, `file` for remote development, and `off` for production.
+If you want to change the settings in code, set the mode as the first argument to the constructor, and the filepath as the second.<br>

 Once you've setup logger there are 4 methods to print logs.
 They are `info`, which prints green, `imp`, which prints magenta, `warn`, which prints yellow, and `err`, which prints red.
 Each method must be passed the content to print as the first param.
 There is an optional second param which is a `boolean`.
 If you pass `true` as the second param, _logger_ will use node's `util` so that the full object gets printed.
-You should normally not use this param, but it is especially useful when debugging errors so that you can print out the full error object and observe the stack trace.
+You should normally not use this param, but it is especially useful when debugging errors so that you can print out the full error object and observe the stack trace.<br>

+_logger_ will by default prepend every log with a datetime stamp.
+If you want to turn this off, set `OVERNIGHT_LOGGER_RM_TIMESTAMP` to `"true"` in the environment files or pass false as the third argument to the structure.
+Like all other settings, the argument to the constructor, will override any environment settings.<br>

+One more thing, all settings have getter/setters so during development, you can reconfigure them as needed.

 Let's look at a code sample which sets the environment variables via a start script: